Mindanao power supply remains stable amid peak 2026 demand

 The sustained supply surplus aligns with earlier SunStar Philippines reports noting stable operations among distribution utilities such as Davao Light from March to April 2026, indicating that generation and transmission capacity have so far kept pace with rising demand.

 On the distribution side, Davao Light and Power Co.
-(Davao Light) announced on April 12 a slight rate reduction for the April 12 to May 11, 2026 billing period, lowering residential rates by ₱0.10 per kWh to ₱10.53/kWh.
+(Davao Light) announced on April 12 a slight rate reduction for the April 12 to May 11 billing period, lowering residential rates by P0.10 per kilowatt-hour (kWh) to P10.53/kWh.
 However, rates remain elevated due to high market-driven generation costs following a March increase.
 Supply conditions remain stable, with the Samal interconnection now operational.

 Meanwhile, NGCP reported higher transmission charges reflected in April bills.
-The average transmission rate for the March 2026 billing period rose by 4.26 percent to ₱1.7526 per kWh from ₱1.6810 per kWh in February, driven mainly by increased ancillary service (AS) costs.
+The average transmission rate for the March billing period rose by 4.26 percent to P1.7526 per kWh from P1.6810 per kWh in February, driven mainly by increased ancillary service (AS) costs.

 NGCP said these are pass-through charges remitted directly to power generators and market operators.

 “As the system operator, NGCP’s priority is to ensure the grid remains resilient during supply-demand imbalances.
-NGCP does not profit from AS charges, as these are remitted directly to the providers who help us maintain the continuous flow of electricity across the country,” it said.
-DEF
+NGCP does not profit from AS charges, as these are remitted directly to the providers who help us maintain the continuous flow of electricity across the country,” it said. / SUNSTAR PHILIPPINES